History of art: Greek

+Celtic

+Celtic art, known for its intricate patterns, symbolic motifs, and distinctive designs, evolved over a long period, with its roots stretching back to the early Iron Age.
+This rich and diverse artistic tradition spans several centuries and regions, primarily encompassing what is today Ireland, Britain, France, and parts of Central and Eastern Europe.
+The history of Celtic art can be broken down into two key periods:

+Hallstatt Culture (circa 800–500 BCE): The earliest recognizable form of Celtic art is associated with the Hallstatt culture, located in what is now Austria and surrounding regions.
+This period saw the development of distinctive metalworking techniques, especially in gold, bronze, and iron.
+Artifacts from this time often feature geometric patterns, stylized animal motifs, and abstract spirals.

+La Tène Culture (circa 500 BCE – 1 CE): The La Tène culture is considered the height of early Celtic art.
+During this period, there was a significant increase in the complexity and intricacy of designs.
+Artisans in La Tène created weapons, jewelry, and everyday items adorned with swirling patterns, knotwork, and stylized animals.
+This era is also noted for the first significant use of the "Celtic knot", a form of endless loop design that symbolizes eternity and continuity.

 Rome

 No civilization has had an impact as enduring and powerful on Western art as the Roman Empire.
-The legacy of ancient Rome is evident through the medieval and early modern periods, and Roman art continue to be reused in the modern era in both traditionalist and Postmodern artworks.
+The legacy of ancient Rome is evident through the medieval and early modern periods, and Roman art continues to be reused in the modern era in both traditionalist and postmodern artworks.
 Sometimes it is viewed as derived from Greek precedents, but also has its own distinguishing features, some of them inherited from Etruscan art.
 Roman sculpture is often less idealized than its Greek precedents, being very realistic.
 Roman architecture often used concrete, and features such as the round arch and dome were invented.
 Luxury objects in metal-work, gem engraving, ivory carvings, and glass are sometimes considered in modern terms to be minor forms of Roman art, although this would not necessarily have been the case for contemporaries.
 An innovation made possible by the Roman development of glass-blowing was cameo glass.
 A white 'shell' was first created, into which coloured glass was then blown so as to produce an interior lining.
 The white shell was then cut down to create relief patterns of white against a darker background.
 They also made mosaics, this way producing durable pictorial art with cut-stone cubes (tesserae) and/or chips of coloured terracotta and glass.
 Some villas of wealthy Romans had their walls covered with frescos, aimed at dazziling and entertaining guests.
 Much of Roman wall painting that survives comes from sites around the Bay of Naples, in particular Pompeii and Herculaneum, thriving towns that were preserved under metres of volcanic debris when Mount Vesuvius erupted in 79 AD.
 As a result, Roman wall painting is often discussed in terms of four 'Pompeian styles'.